 In some cases, a sales advisor will try to make the financials look better than they actually are.
 Be very specific with your questions about the figures shown to you.
 You need to ensure that you are seeing the most up-to-date data that includes, for example, any potential bad debt which has yet to be recovered.

 You should also be especially careful with regards to the add-backs associated with EBITDA.
-Another area that catches some buyers out who are not in the know are hidden finances, such as ‘directors costs’ which include things such as ongoing legal liabilities, for example.
+Another area that catches some buyers out who are not in the know is hidden finances, such as ‘directors costs’ which include things such as ongoing legal liabilities, for example.

 Take time to focus on how a business has reached its valuation.
 Often, the vendor has not plucked the figure from thin air – although this can happen by less scrupulous advisors!